weirdname404/Russian-Sign-Language-Recognition/README.md

 # Russian-Sign-Language-Recognition

-The project was done as a coursework in CS course in HSE.
+The project was done as a coursework during CS course in HSE.

-The program is capable of recognizing about 15 gestures of Russian Sign Language alphabet.
+The program is capable of recognizing about 15 gestures of RSL alphabet (А, Б, В, Е, Ж, И, Н, О, С, У, Ф, Ш, Ь, Ю)

-However, the program is extremely sensitive to the environment.
-Recommended environment is a clear wall as a background and medium level of lamp light.
+WARNING!
+The program is extremely sensitive to the environment.
+Recommended environment is a clear wall as a background and a medium level of lamp light.

 Dependencies:
 1) OpenCV 3.2.0